Putting Together a Unique Magical Programme

 Published in 1906, written by J.F.
 Burrows, “showing at a glance the tricks performed by all the leading conjurors, extending over a period of forty-two years, from 1864 to 1906. - An Invaluable Guide for the Amateur and Professional.
 Just the Book that every Magician wants.”

-A short description of a performance by Professor Fuller shows we haven’t changed much in the past 150 years.
+From those yellowed pages, a short description of a performance by Professor Fuller shows we haven’t changed much in the past 150 years.

 The passe-passe bottle, cardboard cylinders and glass (bottle and glass change places).
 A watch passed from a stocking into the nest of boxes, The inexhaustible hat (balls, cannon ball, metal lanterns, etc.).
 The metal cone and production of a plant in a pot.
 The sword passed through the body.
 The inverted glass of water (defies the laws of gravity).